defano/wyldcard/README.md

 **Buttons** and **fields** pass messages to the **card** or **background** on which they appear; a card passes messages to its **background**; and a background passes messages to its **stack**.
 If the stack does not trap the message, then the message is passed back to **HyperCard** which handles the message itself.

-This design allows parts to override certain HyperCard behaviors by _trapping_ the associated event message.
+Exploiting the architecture empowers parts to override system behavior by _trapping_ the associated event message.
 For example, add the following script to a field to disallow entry any of any character other than an even number:

 ```
 on keyDown theKey
-  if theKey is a number and theKey mod 2 is 0 then pass keyDown
+	if theKey is a number then
+		if theKey mod 2 is 0 then pass keyDown
+	end if
 end keyDown
 ```

 This works because HyperCard passes the `keyDown` message to the field when a user types a character into it.
 The script's `on keyDown` handler passes the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
 By implementing this handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).

+HyperTalk does not short-circuit logical evaluations (as most languages do).
+Therefore, the above example cannot be simplified to `if theKey is a number and theKey mod 2 is 0` because in the case of `theKey` being a non-numeric value, the `mod` expression will produce an error.

 You could prevent the user from choosing a tool on the tool palette by trapping the `choose` message in the script of the card, background or stack.
 For example: